After the CSLR paid almost $65,000 in compensation to a complainant last month, the corporate regulator announced it has cancelled a firm’s AFSL.

 In its determination, AFCA found that but for the inappropriate advice, the complainants would not have bought either property and would not have set up an SMSF.

 “The complainants lost $112,730.35 because of the SMSF but gained $57,269.84 on the personal property.
-Overall this is a net financial loss of $55,460.51.
+Overall, this is a net financial loss of $55,460.51.
 They also incurred a non-financial loss that warrants compensation of $3,000,” AFCA said.

 The cancellation is not subject to discretion or merits review.

 ASIC said the decision is not its first regulatory action in relation to DOD.
-On 17 May 2021, ASIC commenced proceedings against DOD for allegations of breaching the prohibition against conflicted remuneration, and failed to provide appropriate financial advice and discharge its bests interests duty in relation to financial advice to selected clients.
+On 17 May 2021, ASIC commenced proceedings against DOD for allegations of breaching the prohibition against conflicted remuneration and failed to provide appropriate financial advice and discharge its bests interests duty in relation to financial advice to selected clients.
 The matter was heard on 2 and 3 December 2021.
-The judgement has been reserved.
+The judgment has been reserved.

 This is also not the first time that an unpaid AFCA determination and subsequent CSLR payment have led to an AFSL being cancelled, with the corporate regulator taking the action against Libertas in August.